Wondering how to transform a living room into a modern office room? Follow along and get all the ideas and motivation

 We removed the top and used a butcher block kitchen countertop (also from IKEA) as the desk surface.
 It rests on top of the filing cabinet.

 It was too long and too deep so TJ cut it down to fit the space.
 You never know what will happen with IKEA products when you cut them but this actually worked perfectly.

 Speaking of the right-hand side, we used IKEA SEKTION pantry cabinets to give us a ton of storage.
 Not gonna lie, they’re currently filled with scraps from the project that haven’t been cleaned up.
 But, someday they’ll be for actual storage.

-We ordered different doors for the pantry from Semihandmade.
+We ordered different doors for the cabinet from Semihandmade.
 They have some great pre-finished options that are so, so much better than the standard IKEA brownish black or whatever they offer.

 Last, we used IKEA LACK shelves for the floating shelves.
 TJ had to cut the wood down AND the brackets that hold them up, too.
 There was a lot of swearing involved. 😉

 If you look closely you can see electrical wires covered in the tape that needs an outlet.
 And some other random wire that is being hidden by a vase.
 Don’t cheat!
 If you haven’t spotted them yet we did a good job hiding them 😉

 I left the same rug in there that was there before.
 I considered a few potential rugs and I actually did order one.
 Nothing felt right in the room though.
 I’m not 100% sold on this one but it’s staying there for now.

 Seriously in LOVE with the brass handles and knobs on the cabinets.
 I’ll be buying them for everything.